k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/broadway/01_broadway_as_cdc_consumer.md

 - Set the interface according to the settings in the Kafka interface added to the Fabric project.

 - Set the topic according to the CDC consumer name (CDCBroadway in the above example).

+- Notes:
-Note that the topic name of each CDC consumer is based on the concatenation of the CDC consumer name and Fabric cluster id if exists.
+	- The topic name of each CDC consumer is based on the concatenation of the CDC consumer name and Fabric cluster id if exists.
+	- When deploying an LU to a local Fabric server, Fabric concatenates the [Fabric version]_[Fabric project name] to the topic name.
+For example: CDCTraining_6_4_kb_fabric_project.

   [Click for examples of Pub/Sub Broadway flows](/articles/19_Broadway/actors/04_queue_actors.md#pub--sub-examples).